How to Use Storytelling for Nonprofits to Get More Grants

 There can often be misunderstandings amongst nonprofits as to what constitutes a strong proposal in the eyes of a foundation.
 While there’s no one way to write the perfect proposal, there are some guiding strategies that will go a long way.
 Some organizations believe that grantwriting by nature has to be dry and technical, excruciating both to write and to read, in order to convey the details and credibility of a program.
 Others have caught wind of the trend towards storytelling in grantseeking, and make an effort to showcase the narrative of their nonprofit in a way that comes to life.
 Neither approach is entirely right or wrong, but the sweet spot is learning how to take the best of both strategies to create a grant proposal that is genuinely engaging to read, while still providing funders with all of the concrete information they’ll need in order to come to an informed funding decision.

-Read on for ideas on how each component of an application can tell a story without sacrificing any essential details.
+Read on for ideas on how each component of a grant application can use storytelling without sacrificing any essential details.

 The Need Statement: The Story of Why Your Organization Exists